Serve the remote over HTTP.

 In this mode (the default) the cache will read directly from the remote and write directly to the remote without caching anything on disk.

 This will mean some operations are not possible

 This is very similar to "off" except that files opened for read AND write will be buffered to disk.
 This means that files opened for write will be a lot more compatible, but uses the minimal disk space.

 In this mode files opened for read only are still read directly from the remote, write only and read/write files are buffered to disk first.

 This mode should support all normal file system operations.

-If an upload fails it will be retried up to --low-level-retries times.
+If an upload fails it will be retried at exponentially increasing intervals up to 1 minute.

 In this mode all reads and writes are buffered to and from disk.
-When a file is opened for read it will be downloaded in its entirety first.
+When data is read from the remote this is buffered to disk as well.

 Linux file systems are case-sensitive: two files can differ only by case, and the exact case must be used when opening a file.